 My research interests include low-complexity joint source-channel video coding, arithmetic coding and compressive sensing.

-I have more than 50 papers in international journals and conferences and 5 patents.
+I have more than 80 papers in international journals and conferences and 5 patents.
 You can find my Google Profile here.

 I you have any questions related to my work, please contact me by belyaev.eugeny[at]gmail.com

 My publications | Мои публикации